A major part of living your #breastlife is getting familiar with your girls, but how familiar are you?

 - Women who have a lower BMI

 - Postmenopausal women taking hormone therapy

-The medical community is not entirely sure Your breast density can change as you age, or as your bodyweight changes.
+But…the medical community is not entirely sure.
+Your breast density can change as you age, or as your bodyweight changes.

 How do I find out if I have dense breasts?

 The only way to truly know if you have dense breasts is through mammography.
 Some states have laws that say a radiologist/healthcare provider must inform you if you have dense breasts, and some states don’t.
 Your best bet?
 Talk with your healthcare provider and ask them directly if you have dense breasts.

 If a radiologist determines that you have dense breasts, talk to your healthcare provider about what screening options are available to you, taking into account other risk factors like family history of breast cancer, personal health history, and lifestyle.
 Currently, there are no guidelines or recommendations for increased or additional screening for women with dense breasts.